 Remove the belt guide from the snowblower and route the drive belt around the pulley.
 Ensure that it is not twisted, then re-install the belt guide.

 7) Install the snowblower housing to the tractor hitch.

 Pull out both L-shaped pins and twist clockwise.
 Lower the front hitch so that the transport locking pin disengages.
 Lift the snowblower attachment to the hitch so that the yellow pins sit in the cradles.
 Rotate the L-pins counter-clockwise so that they lock into place.
 Verify that both L-shaped pins are fully engaged with the snowblower housing.
 Raise the snowblower to transport position so that the locking pin engages.

-If you have any questions about the John Deere 44-inch 100 Series Snowblower, you can contact your local John Deere dealer.
+Looking to tackle the winter clean up with John Deere 100 Series Snow Blower?
+Look no further than MachineFinder.
+Or if you have any questions about the John Deere 44-inch 100 Series Snowblower, you can contact your local John Deere dealer.